ancient-cthulhu/Workflow-app-scan-trigger/README.md

 The script checks for an **open issue with the same title** before creating a new one.

 To re-trigger scans:
+- Use the `--delete` flag to clean up existing issues, then run in create mode again
-- Close the existing issue, or
+- Close the existing issue manually, or
 - Update the issue title in the script

 ---